Cross-lingual Contextualized Topic Models with Zero-shot Learning: Experiments

 \subsubsection{Qualitative Evaluation}

-In Table~\ref{tab:examples:languages} we show some examples of topic predictions on test languages.
-Our model effectively predicts the main topic for all languages, even though it had no access to them during training on the English corpus.
+In Table~\ref{tab:examples:languages}, we show some examples of topic predictions on test languages.
+Our model predicts the main topic for all languages, even though they were unseen during training.

-A more detailed analysis reveals that the predicted topic is generally consistent with the text.
-I.e., the topics are easily interpretable and give the user a correct impression of the text.
-In some cases, noise biases the results: dates in the abstract tend to make the model predict a topic about time (i.e., calendar, year, era).
-Another interesting case, for example, is the abstract of the artist Joan Brossa, who was both a poet and a graphic designer.
-In the English and Italian abstract, the model has discovered a topic related to writing, while in the Portuguese abstract the model has discovered another, related to art, which is still meaningful.
+The predicted topic is generally consistent with the text.
+I.e., the topics are easily interpretable and give the user a coherent impression.
+In some circumstances, noise biases the results: dates in the abstract tend to make the model predict a topic about time.
+Another interesting case is the abstract of the artist Joan Brossa, who was both a poet and a graphic designer.
+In the English and Italian abstract, the model has discovered a topic related to writing.
+In constrast, in the Portuguese abstract, the model has found a topic related to art, which is still meaningful.